finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 # **cancelAdjustHoldings**
 > DeletedEntityResponse cancelAdjustHoldings(scope, code, effectiveAt)

-Cancel holdings adjustments
+Cancel adjust holdings

-Cancel previous adjust-holdings for the portfolio for a specific date
+Cancel all previous holding adjustments made on the specified transaction portfolio for a given effectiveAt  datetime.
+This should be used to undo holding adjustments made via set holdings or adjust holdings.

 ### Example
 ```java